mumoshu/kargo/README.md

 # kargo

-`kargo` is a command-line application to deploy your Kubernetes application in various ways directly or indirectly.
+`kargo` is a command-line application to deploy your Kubernetes application directly and indirectly.

 By "direct", it means `kargo` is able to deploy the app by directly calling popular commands like `kubectl`, `kustomize`, `helm`, `kompose`.